 The collection grew significantly between 1989 and 1994 with the generous donation of around 11,000 coins by Paul Thackray.
 His donation included Roman, Chinese, Sassanian, Byzantine, British, European and modern world coins.

 Limited catalogue descriptions are currently available online.
-These can be searched using the search box at the top of this page.
+These can be searched using the coin collection search page.
+As the collection is not fully catalogued, please be aware that many coins will not appear in search results.

 Viewing the Collection

-Requests to view the collection must be made in writing to the Head of Special Collections and Galleries.
+Please contact Special Collections to make a request to view the collection.
 Researchers will be limited to looking at one tray of coins at a time.

 University Coin Committee